pion/website/content/en/blog/sctp-and-rack.md

 RACK changes *how* SCTP decides that something is lost and when it sends probes, so it wastes less work fixing problems that never really happened:

 - Instead of keying almost everything off **"three missing reports or an RTO fired"**, RACK uses **time-based loss detection**: it looks at when chunks were last SACKed/ACKed and infers loss from elapsed time and the pattern of tail acknowledgments.
 - **Tail Loss Probes (TLP)** send a cheap "sample" chunk at the end of a burst to flush out late ACKs.
-If the receiver really did get the data, it answers and the sender avoids a full retransmission storm; if it didn't, the probe doubles as the retransmission you needed anyway.
+If the receiver really did get the data, it answers and the sender avoids a full retransmission storm, otherwise, the probe doubles as the retransmission you needed anyway.

 In practical terms that's what the profiles and metrics are showing:

-- We still see the same hot stack (`vnet.(*chunkUDP).UserData`, `runtime.memmove`, a thin layer of runtime/type helpers) in both master and RACK  it's the normal packet I/O path.
+- We still see the same hot stack (`vnet.(*chunkUDP).UserData`, `runtime.memmove`, a thin layer of runtime/type helpers) in both master and RACK.
+It's the normal packet I/O path.
 - With RACK, that stack is exercised **fewer times per unit of useful data** because there are fewer spurious retransmits and fewer "just in case" timer expirations.
-- That's why we get **more goodput, lower latency, and smaller CPU profiles at the same time**: RACK spends less CPU "arguing with the network" and more CPU pushing real user data through SCTP.
+- That's exactly how we get **more goodput, lower latency, and smaller CPU profiles at the same time**: RACK spends less CPU "arguing with the network" and more CPU pushing real user data through SCTP.

 ### Spec-aligned ACK behavior and testing

 Using SCP testing tool we were able to find some issues includes:

-- In the initial RACK implementation, handling of transitions from high to low RTT was suboptimal; this issue was quickly identified and resolved.
+- In the initial RACK implementation, handling of transitions from high to low RTT was suboptimal due to the implementation using a global minimum for recent RTT measurements instead of a windowed minimum ([the latter approach is only a "SHOULD" in RFC 8985 section 6.2.1](https://datatracker.ietf.org/doc/html/rfc8985#section-6.2-1)).
+Atsushi Watanabe quickly identified it and we resolved the issue.

 - The earlier version of RACK implementation also handled packet reordering poorly and consumed more CPU than non-RACK.
-This was corrected by implementing improved active RTT measurement, following the approach described in Weinrank's work (see p.
-113): https://duepublico2.uni-due.de/servlets/MCRFileNodeServlet/duepublico_derivate_00073893/Diss_Weinrank.pdf#page=113
+This was corrected by implementing improved active RTT measurement, following the approach described in [Weinrank's work, see p.
+120](https://duepublico2.uni-due.de/servlets/MCRFileNodeServlet/duepublico_derivate_00073893/Diss_Weinrank.pdf#page=120).

-- A minor bug was discovered in that implementation where the latest RTT was not measured for every packet.
+- A minor bug was discovered (and fixed) in the initial RACK implementation where the latest RTT was not measured for every packet.

-- We also found that pion/sctp did not send a SACK immediately after a TSN gap, causing RACK to perform worse under moderate reordering.
-After fixing this behavior to align with RFC 4960 $6.7, reordering test cases showed a ~30% improvement.
+- We also found that Pion SCTP did not send a SACK immediately after a TSN gap, causing RACK to perform worse under moderate reordering.
+After fixing this behavior to align with [RFC 4960 section 6.7 (surprisingly only a "SHOULD")](https://datatracker.ietf.org/doc/html/rfc4960#section-6.7), reordering test cases showed a ~30% improvement.

 ## Looking forward